 A dwarf hamster can eat banana, but just a quarter teaspoon and only once per week ideally.
 You’ll see some healthier treat options in a moment

 The ideal banana portion for a Chinese hamster

 The Chinese hamster is the one that has a long tail.
 It is usually about 4 inches long and weighs a maximum of 2 ounces, with the tail accounting for some of this.

 Like other hamsters, a Chinese hamster can eat banana but would probably prefer something from the following list of perfect hamster treats.

-Perfect treats for hamsters to eat
+Alternative treats for hamsters

 Hamsters are often thought to be herbivores when, in fact, they are omnivores.
 This means their ideal diet consists of meat protein and vegetables.